 This CDF/USFS Firefighter I Basic Academy course introduces students to the basic knowledge of wildland fire control.
 The course teaches students how to perform safely and efficiently the tasks of wildland firefighters.
 (FT) Associate Degree Credit only and not Transferable.

-381F Basic Fire Fighter 1 Academy 486 hours lab (total), 9 units Grade Only
+381F Basic Fire Fighter 1 Academy 486 total hours lab, 9 units Grade Only